theo-s/stat-215-a-gsi/README.md

-# STAT 215A, Fall 2021
+# STAT 215A, Fall 2022

-This is the github repository for STAT 215A, Fall 2021.
+This is the github repository for STAT 215A, Fall 2022.

-Thanks to James Duncan, Tiffany Tang, Zoe Vernon, Rebecca Barter, and other past GSI's for sharing their material with me.
+Thanks to Omer Ronen, James Duncan, Tiffany Tang, Zoe Vernon, Rebecca Barter, and other past GSI's for sharing their material with me.
 This document was originally written by Rebecca for STAT 215A in the Fall of 2017 and has been slightly modified in subsequent years.

-Questions and discussions between students can be posted on Piazza ([signup link](https://piazza.com/berkeley/fall2021/stat215a)).
+Questions and discussions between students can be posted on Ed Discussions (signup link on bCourses).
 That way everyone else can see your questions and the answers, and we don't have to answer the same questions a million billion times.
 Preferably you will answer each other's questions.
 It is our intention to only jump in when the question is one that